A Cocycle Model for Topological and Lie Group Cohomology: The Comparison Theorem via soft modules

 To check the requirements of the second part of Theorem \ref{thm:moores_comparison_theorem} we observe that if $f\from A\to B$ is a closed embedding with a local continuous section, then $f(A)$ is also closed in $E_{G}(B)$ and thus we may set $Q_{f}:=E_{G}(B)/f(A)$.
 The local sections of $f\from A\to B$ and $B\to E_{G}(B)$ then also provide a section of the composition $A\to E_{G}(B)$, and $A\to E_{G}(B)\to Q_{f}$ is short exact.
 The morphism $B_{G}(A)\to Q_{f}$ can now be taken to be induced by $f_{*}\from E_{G}(A)\to E_{G}(B)$, since it maps $A$ to $f(A)$ by definition.
 Likewise, $\iota_{B}$ maps $f(A)\se B$ into $f(A)\se E_{G}(B)$, so induces a morphism $\gamma_{f}\from B/f(A)\cong C\to Q_{f}=E_{G}(B)/f(A)$.
 The diagrams \eqref{eqn:morphism_of_delta_functors} thus commute by construction. \end{proof}

-\begin{tabsection} The property of $G$-modules to be locally contractible is essential in order to provide a local section of the embedding $A\to E_{G}(A)$ \cite[Prop.\ A.1]{Segal70Cohomology-of-topological-groups}.
+\begin{tabsection} The property of a $G$-module $A$ to be locally contractible is essential for providing a local section of the embedding $A\to E_{G}(A)$ \cite[Prop.\ A.1]{Segal70Cohomology-of-topological-groups}.
 We will assume this from now on without any further reference. \end{tabsection}

 \begin{remark} Property \ref{eqn:comparison_theorem3} of the Comparison Theorem may be weakened to